-JTT agility courses will consist of 7 - 10 obstacles with a course time of 60 seconds (beyond 60 seconds, time penalties will be assessed as described in the scoring section of these guidelines).
+JTT agility courses will consist of 7 - 10 obstacles with a course time of 60 seconds.
 The only pieces of equipment used are: jumps, a table and one or more tunnels.
 Each class has a division A/B and all 4 different heights.